-10.6.1 Any document in the possession or under the control of the Mayor or the Authority which contains material relating to any business to be transacted at a meeting is open to inspection by a Member (subject to Rule xxx9.13 below) and must be available for inspection for at least five clear days before the meeting except:
+10.6.1 Any document in the possession or under the control of the Mayor or the Authority which contains material relating to any business to be transacted at a meeting is open to inspection by a Member (subject to Rule 10.13 below) and must be available for inspection for at least five clear days before the meeting except:

-(a) where the meeting is convened at shorter notice, such a must be available for inspection when the meeting is convened; and(b) where an item is added to the agenda at shorter notice, a document that would be required to be available in relation to that item, must be available for inspection when the item is added to the agenda

-- 10.6.2 Where a document discloses certain specified categories of exempt information it need not be open to inspection by the Mayor or a Member.
-These categories relate mainly to personal information relating to crime or legal proceedings, or matters concerned with negotiations or industrial relations. - 10.6.3 Where it appears to the proper Officer that compliance with Rules 9.10 or 9.13 below, in relation to a document or part of a document would involve the disclosure of advice provided by a political adviser or assistant that paragraph will not apply to that document or part.

-10.7 Additional Rights of Access to Documents for Members of the Overview & Scrutiny Committee

-10.7.1 Subject to Rule 10.7.3 below, a Member of the Overview & Scrutiny Committee of the Authority is entitled to a copy of any document which:

-(a) is in the possession or under the control of the Mayor or the Authority; and

-(b) contains material relating to:

-(i) any business that has been transacted at a meeting of a decision-making body of the authority;

-(ii) any decision that has been made by the Mayor under the authority granted to him by statute, regulation, order, directive or the Authority;

-(iii) any decision that has been made by an officer of the authority for which he is responsible to the Mayor or the Authority.
+- (a) where the meeting is convened at shorter notice, such a must be available for inspection when the meeting is convened; and - (b) where an item is added to the agenda at shorter notice, a document that would be required to be available in relation to that item, must be available for inspection when the item is added to the agenda - 10.6.2 Where a document discloses certain specified categories of exempt information it need not be open to inspection by the Mayor or a Member.
+These categories relate mainly to personal information relating to crime or legal proceedings, or matters concerned with negotiations or industrial relations. - 10.6.3 Where it appears to the proper Officer that compliance with Rule 10.13 below, in relation to a document or part of a document would involve the disclosure of advice provided by a political adviser or assistant that paragraph will not apply to that document or part. - 10.7 Additional Rights of Access to Documents for Members of the Overview & Scrutiny Committee - 10.7.1 Subject to Rule 10.7.3 below, a Member of the Overview & Scrutiny Committee of the Authority is entitled to a copy of any document which: - (a) is in the possession or under the control of the Mayor or the Authority; and - (b) contains material relating to: - (i) any business that has been transacted at a meeting of a decision-making body of the authority; - (ii) any decision that has been made by the Mayor under the authority granted to him by statute, regulation, order, directive or the Authority; - (iii) any decision that has been made by an officer of the authority for which he is responsible to the Mayor or the Authority. - 10.7.2 Subject to Rule 10.7.3 below, where a member of an overview and scrutiny committee requests a document which falls within Rule 10.7.1 above, the Mayor

-- 10.7.2 Subject to Rule 10.7.3 below, where a member of an overview and scrutiny committee requests a document which falls within Rule 10.7.1 above, the Mayor and/or the Authority must provide that document as soon as reasonably practicable and in any case no later than 10 clear days after the request is received. - 10.7.3 No Member of the Overview & Scrutiny Committee is entitled to a copy of any document or part of a document that contains exempt or confidential information unless the Monitoring Officer considers it is relevant to an action or decision that that member is reviewing or scrutinising or any review contained in any programme of work of a scrutiny committee or sub-committee which he is a member of; or which contains advice provided by a political adviser or assistant. - 10.7.4 Where the Mayor or the Authority determines that a member of the Overview & Scrutiny Committee is not entitled to a copy of a document or part of any such document for a reason set out in Rule 10.7.3 above, it must provide the Overview & Scrutiny Committee with a written statement setting out its reasons for that decision.
+- and/or the Authority must provide that document as soon as reasonably practicable and in any case no later than 10 clear days after the request is received. - 10.7.3 No Member of the Overview & Scrutiny Committee is entitled to a copy of any document or part of a document or part of a document that contains exempt or confidential information unless the Monitoring Officer considers it is relevant to an action or decision that that member is reviewing or scrutinising or any review contained in any programme of work of a scrutiny committee or sub-committee which he is a member of; or which contains advice provided by a political adviser or assistant. - 10.7.4 Where the Mayor or the Authority determines that a member of the Overview & Scrutiny Committee is not entitled to a copy of a document or part of any such document for a reason set out in Rule 10.7.3 above, it must provide the Overview & Scrutiny Committee with a written statement setting out its reasons for that decision.